tastyware/streaq/docs/task.rst

 streaQ handles exceptions in the following manner:

 * ``StreaqRetry`` exceptions result in retrying the task, sometimes after a delay (see below).
-* ``asyncio.CancelledError`` exceptions result in the task failing if the task was aborted by the user, or being retried if the worker was shut down unexpectedly.
+* ``asyncio.CancelledError`` or ``trio.Cancelled`` exceptions result in the task failing if the task was aborted by the user, or being retried if the worker was shut down unexpectedly.
 * ``TimeoutError`` exceptions result in the task failing if the task took too long to run.
 * Any other ``Exception`` will result in the task failing.